SUMMERLEE & LOCHGELLY

 These industrial buildings are what remains of the Lochgelly coal preparation facility.

 A facade on the front of this building hides the fact that it was the Lochgelly company store.
 It is the only New River Company store I have ever seen executed in cream colored brick.
 It probably closed the year the mine did, 1974.
-Building now houses a clinic.
+At the time of this photo the building housed a clinic.

 Looking down an alley in the Lochgelly coal camp.